BitsOfAByte/HoldMyKeys/README.md

 ---

 ## Getting Started
-**Note**: HoldMyKeys has not been tested extensively.
-It is not recommended to use in production until v1.0.0 has been released.
+### Note
+It is not recommended to use HoldMyKeys for large or long-term data.
+On most hardware, keys can be stored at around `0.12ms / 1000 keys`.

 ### Installation
 npm: `npm i holdmykeys`